In This Article

 The “Nutrition” section starts with “My Food List.”
 It has 300+ foods, categorized as:

 One of my superfoods is egg yolk.
-I clicked on “Egg Yolk (Chicken),” and the report contained serving size, my response to egg yolk, and several studies.
-Pretty helpful information, if I may say.
+I clicked on “Egg Yolk (Chicken),” The report contained serving size, my response to egg yolk, and several studies.
+That is pretty helpful information, if I may say.

 One food Viome said I should enjoy is soybeans.
 I clicked on “Soybeans (non-GMO).”
-The report only contains a serving size.
-No other information is provided.
+Unfortunately, the report only contains a recommended serving size.
+It didn’t provide any other information.

-Lastly, the foods that I should avoid.
-I looked at celery.
-This report provides more information on why I should avoid this food (like my body’s response and several support studies).
+I first looked at celery.
+This report explains why I should avoid this food (like my body’s response and several support studies).

-Moreover, there’s not much explanation.
-The body responses may be helpful.
-But the support studies may be too technical that people won’t bother to check them.
+Unfortunately, in most entries, there’s not much explanation.
+The body responses may be helpful, but the support studies may be overly-technical and people won’t bother to check them.

-The “Nutrition” section also contains my supplement recommendation.
+The “Nutrition” section also had my supplement recommendation.
 If you click on one ingredient, it will provide an overview and support studies.

-Like in food recommendations, the discussions here can get too technical.
+Like food recommendations, the discussions here can be overly-technical.

 Lastly, the “Nutrition” section contains my Gut Microbiome Health.
-This is the only score I would get with the Gut IntelligenceTM test.
-(I can also access this report under the “Results” submenu.)
+This is the only score I got with the Gut IntelligenceTM test (I can also access this report under the “Results” submenu).

 The report only lists the ingredients contributing to my “not optimal” result.
-Viome identified 38 food components (including vitamins, herbs, minerals, food extracts, amino acids, prebiotics, and probiotics).
+Viome identified 38 food components (including vitamins, herbs, minerals, food extracts, amino acids, prebiotics, and probiotics) that contributed to it.

 I clicked on “View Score” to get more details.